PERL: Pinyin Enhanced Rephrasing Language Model for Chinese ASR N-best Error Correction

-Existing approaches largely depend on limited embeddings or generative models, which cannot guarantee fixed-length outputs and are thus less suitable for ASR correction \cite{xing2024mitigating,li2024cllmlearncheckchinese,liang2025rairretrievalaugmentediterativerefinement}.
-While large language models (LLMs) have achieved strong results in CSC \cite{li2023ineffectivenesslargelanguagemodels}, their decoder-only structure tends to produce variable-length predictions.
+Existing approaches are largely dependent on limited embeddings or generative models, which cannot guaranty fixed-length outputs and are thus less suitable for ASR correction \cite{xing2024mitigating,li2024cllmlearncheckchinese,liang2025rairretrievalaugmentediterativerefinement}.
+Although large language models (LLMs) have achieved strong results in CSC \cite{li2023ineffectivenesslargelanguagemodels}, their decoder-only structure tends to produce predictions of variable-length.
 Unlike grammatical error correction, where flexible generation is acceptable \cite{zhang_mucgec_2022}, or spelling correction, which typically assumes fixed-length outputs \cite{zhang2020spelling}, ASR correction requires a constrained setting in which the model must infer the correct sentence length from noisy hypotheses.
 Existing methods have explored constrained decoding \cite{Ma_2023_NbestT5}, alignment algorithms \cite{leng-etal-2021-fastcorrect-2}, and LLM-based re-ranking \cite{pu2024multistagelargelanguagemodel}, but balancing phonetic and semantic information under strict length constraints remains an open challenge.

-To tackle these challenges, we propose the \textbf{Pinyin Enhanced Rephrasing Language (PERL)} pipeline (Figure~\ref{fig:intro}), which enhances ASR correction by jointly modeling semantic and phonetic information.
+To tackle these challenges, we propose the \textbf{Pinyin Enhanced Rephrasing Language (PERL)} pipeline (Figure~\ref{fig:intro}), which improves ASR correction by jointly modeling semantic and phonetic information.
 In addition, to comprehensively evaluate error correction in domain-specific scenarios, we introduce the \textbf{Do}main N-best \textbf{A}SR \textbf{D}ataset (DoAD).
 Our key contributions can be summarized as follows:

-\begin{enumerate} \item We propose PERL, which integrates semantic and phonetic embeddings via a neural weighting mechanism, supported by a pre-trained Pinyin encoder and an explicit length predictor. \item We construct DoAD, a domain-specific N-best ASR dataset covering legal, medical, and official document domains. \item Through extensive experiments, we demonstrate that PERL achieves the best CER among correction models while maintaining low inference latency, making it practical for real-world ASR applications. \end{enumerate}
+\begin{enumerate} \item We propose \textbf{PERL}, a constrained rephrasing framework for Chinese ASR N-best error correction that explicitly models the target length via a dedicated predictor and enforces it through mask-based generation.

+\item We design a \textbf{phonetic--semantic fusion mechanism} that integrates Pinyin-based phonological representations with contextual semantic embeddings via sentence-conditioned token-wise gating.

+\item We construct \textbf{DoAD}, a domain-specific N-best ASR benchmark with a high proportion of unequal-length cases, providing a challenging testbed for length-constrained correction. \end{enumerate}